 BY ACCEPTING ANY MATERIALS FROM THE NOTARY BUSINESS OR OTHERWISE COMMENCING THE SERVICES (“EFFECTIVE DATE”), YOU AGREE THAT THE PROCESSOR WILL PROCESS NOTARY BUSINESS PERSONAL DATA IN ACCORDANCE WITH THESE TERMS, WHICH YOU HEREBY ACCEPT FOR AND ON BEHALF OF THE PROCESSOR.

 1.1.
 In this Agreement, capitalised words shall have the meaning as set out below or, as the case may be, elsewhere in this Agreement:

 “Affiliate” means any entity that directly or indirectly controls, is controlled by, or is under common control with, a party from time to time during the Term;

-“Data Protection Law” means the data privacy laws applicable to the processing in connection with the Services, including, where applicable, the Directive 95/46/EC, as amended or replaced by any subsequent Regulation, Directive or other legal instrument of the European Union including by the General Data Protection Regulation or similar law, or the applicable data privacy laws of any other relevant jurisdiction;
+“Data Protection Law” means the data privacy laws applicable to the processing in connection with the Services, including, where applicable, the Data Protection Act 2018, the UK and the EU General Data Protection Regulation or similar law, or the applicable data privacy laws of any other relevant jurisdiction;

 “Client” means any client of the Notary Business;